 Time frame/Deadline Action Step Ongoing Confirm if candidates and new hires have an active TIA designation or National Board certification.
-By February If needed, establish TIA points of contact and submit contact information to TEA.
+By February 2023 If needed, establish TIA points of contact and submit contact information to TEA.
 Email tia@tea.texas.gov to ensure you have contacts on file.
 Best practice is a point of contact from both human resources and finance.
 Ongoing Monitor designated teacher assignments, campuses, and progress towards year of service.
-Note districts will only receive an allotment if the designated teacher(s) is employed in a teacher role.
+Note districts will only receive an allotment if the designated teacher(s) is employed in a teacher role (087 Role ID in PEIMS).
 Develop or refine a TIA spending plan if needed.
 TEA will contact districts employing a designated teacher with training invites.
-Class Roster Winter Submission: February-March Attend training for Class Roster Winter Reporting.
+Class Roster Winter Submission: February-March 2023 → Attend training for Class Roster Winter Reporting.
 Ensure eligible designated teachers are accurately reported.
-By April Request access to the Strategic Compensation Operations Management System (SCOMS) and attend allotment verification training.
-April-May Verify and confirm annual allotment in SCOMS.
-August 31 Deadline to spend allotment.
-September Allotment reflected in Summary of Finance (SOF) report.
+By April 2023 Request access to the Strategic Compensation Operations Management System (SCOMS) and attend allotment verification training.
+April-May 2023 Verify and confirm annual allotment in SCOMS.
+August 31, 2023 Deadline to spend 22-23 allotment.
+September 2023 22-23 Allotment reflected in Summary of Finance (SOF) report.